 Defender is an evergreen Magic: The Gathering ability.
 A creature with defender can’t attack, it can only block.
-In this article, I look at what defender does in MTG with examples, the best defender cards in various colours, and cover a fabulous defender deck that allows your defender creatures attack!
+In this article, I look at the defender rules in MTG with examples, the best defender cards in various colours, and cover a fabulous defender deck that allows your defender creatures attack!

 MTG Defender Rules